coreos/docs/running-coreos/cloud-providers/interoute/index.md

 ### Network

-The "networkids" parameter specifies the network or networks that the deployed VM will be using.As I chose the VM to be located in London then the chosen network(s) should also be located in London.
+The 'networkids' parameter specifies the network or networks that the deployed VM will be using.As I chose the VM to be located in London then the chosen network(s) should also be located in London.
 Type the following to show your networks in the London zone:

 ```cloudmonkey
 > listNetworks zoneid=f6b0d029-8e53-413b-99f3-e0a2a543ee1d filter=id,name